RISE: Robust Imitation through Stochastic Encoding: Experiments

 \subsection{Baselines and Evaluation Metrics}

-To evaluate GenOSIL, we compare it against two baselines: Goal-Conditioned Behavior Cloning (GC-BC) \cite{ding2020gcil}, which learns policies through behavior cloning under randomized safety conditions without explicitly conditioning on safety parameters, relying on domain randomization for generalization; and Constrained Proximal Policy Optimization (C-PPO) \cite{pmlr-v119-stooke20a}, which extends PPO by incorporating safety constraints using Lagrange multipliers to penalize constraint violations during training.
-GC-BC tests whether exposure to diverse conditions alone enables generalization, while C-PPO provides a reinforcement learning-based comparison that explicitly incorporates constraints.
-The performance of our method and its baselines are assessed using the following two key metrics: \begin{enumerate} \item \textbf{Safety Rate}: the percentage of test trials in which the agent doesn't collide with the obstacle at any timestamp. \item \textbf{Reach Rate}: the percentage of complete trials where the learned policy successfully reaches the goal.
-Note that a successfully reached episode is one during which the agent doesn't collide into the obstacle at any point in time during the entire episode.
-Only such successful reaches are used in calculating the Reach Rate. \end{enumerate}
+To evaluate our framework, we compare it against two baselines: Parameter-Conditioned Behavior Cloning (PC-BC) \cite{ding2020gcil}, which learns policies through behavior cloning with explicit conditioning on environmental parameters under randomized safety conditions, relying only on domain randomization for generalization.
+Primarily, we use the same inputs as our proposed approach, just without the Variational Encoder in this case; and Constrained Proximal Policy Optimization (C-PPO) \cite{pmlr-v119-stooke20a}, which extends PPO by incorporating safety constraints using Lagrange multipliers to penalize constraint violations during training.
+PC-BC tests whether including the variational encoder affects the performance or just a raw exposure to diverse conditions alone enables generalization, while C-PPO provides a reinforcement learning-based comparison that explicitly incorporates constraints.
+The performance of our method and its baselines are assessed using the following two key metrics: \begin{enumerate} \item \textbf{Safety Rate}: Percentage of test trials in which the agent doesn't collide with the obstacle at any timestamp. \item \textbf{Reach Rate}: Percentage of complete trials where the learned policy successfully reaches the goal.
+Note that a successfully reached episode is one during which the agent doesn't collide into the obstacle at any point in time during the entire episode. \end{enumerate}